-1809 was not a good year for travelling in Europe.
+It was not a good year for traveling in Europe.
 Various countries were declaring war on each other and then later, perhaps, convincing former enemies to take sides against someone else.

-In an attempt to return safely to Britain, Bathurst and an attendant were traveling under assumed names on the day of November 25th, at which time they arrived at Perleberg, near Berlin.
+In an attempt to return safely to Britain, Bathurst and an attendant were traveling under the assumed names of “Baron de Koch” and “Fischer” on 25 November 1809, at which time they arrived at Perleberg, near Berlin.
 Bathurst requested that fresh horses be obtained for his chaise, and then Bathurst and the attendant retired to a local inn called the White Swan.

-At the inn Bathurst dined, and afterwards he retired to a side room where he wrote out some correspondence and, curiously, hastily burned other pieces of paper in the room’s fireplace.
+At the inn, Bathurst dined.
+Afterward, he retired to a side room where he wrote out some correspondence and, curiously, hastily burned other pieces of paper in the room’s fireplace.

-Perhaps deciding it would be safer to travel relatively unseen after dark, at 9pm Bathurst and his attendant were told that the new horses were ready and the chaise could go at any time.
+Perhaps he decided it would be safer to travel relatively unseen after dark.
+Because at 9:00 PM, Bathurst and his attendant were told that the new horses were ready and the chaise could go at any time.

 Being a time before wire communications and, due to the various battles springing up all over Europe, it would take several weeks for news of Bathurst’s disappearance to reach England.

-On November 26th, the Perleberg authorities searched the nearby river for clues but came up empty.
-During a house-to-house search the following day, Bathurst’s heavy coat was found in the outhouse of a local family named Schmidt.
-On December 16th, two women in some woods near Perleberg found Bathouse’s pants.
-The pants had two bullet holes in them, although there was no blood, suggesting that the bullets had been fired through the pants after they were removed from Bathurst’s body.
+On 16 December 1809, two women in some woods near Perleberg found Bathouse’s pants.
+The pants had two bullet holes in them, although there was no blood.
+This suggests that the bullets had been fired through the pants after they were removed from Bathurst’s body.

 Bathurst’s wife traveled to Perleberg but found no clue as to the whereabouts of her husband.
-She offered a large reward for information about the disappearance, which unfortunately caused numerous people to come forward with “information” in order to get the reward.
+She offered a large reward for information about the disappearance.
+This, unfortunately, caused numerous people to come forward with “misinformation” in order to get the reward.

 All search efforts were for naught.
 The ultimate fate of Benjamin Bathurst is unknown.